Information for Parents

 What is an apprenticeship?

 An apprenticeship is a real job with training.
-It allows your daughter or son to earn while they learn while gaining a nationally recognised qualification.
+It allows your daughter or son to earn while they learn while gaining a nationally recognised training assessment, and in many cases qualifications.
 Apprenticeships take at least a year to complete.

 What apprenticeships are available to my child at University College Birmingham?